ZentrixLabs/ZLGetCert/README.md

 - **Users Guide**: Comprehensive documentation with examples and troubleshooting
 - **Visual Improvements**: Enhanced styling, better form grouping, and status indicators
 - **Code Quality**: Removed hardcoded values, improved maintainability

+## About

+ZLGetCert is developed by [ZentrixLabs](https://zentrixlabs.net/) to simplify certificate management in enterprise and OT environments.

+---

+© 2025 ZentrixLabs.
+All rights reserved.